Should You Wear a Mouthguard?

 The Marconi Dental Group Makes Mouthguards

 The ADA believes that customized mouthguards created by your dentist provide the best protection against injury.
 “Do-it-yourself” mouthguards from the sporting goods store generally fit poorly and pop loose at the worst possible moment.
 Customized mouthguards fit perfectly, making it easier to speak and breathe, while minimizing the risk of loss due to impact.
-Arrange a consultation with our Sacramento dental office to discuss your sport, the value of mouthguards and a fitting for a custom mouthguard.
+Arrange a consultation with our Carmichael dental office to discuss your sport, the value of mouthguards and a fitting for a custom mouthguard.
 Call us at 916-589-6462, visit our office at 4350 Marconi Avenue, Suite 100 or contact us via our website to get a mouthguard personally tailored for you and your sports today!

 Schedule Your Mouth Guard Consultation